 -Also, the best proactive measures are enacted off the basis of advanced research, and cutting-edge technical solutions by providing a definite advantage.
 This is why in 2006 the Department of Energy joined up to work with the energy sector to develop, research, and advance cybersecurity solutions.

-Traditional utility sectors must adapt to survive as the industry moves towards the future, and this includes embracing new methods, regulations, standards, plans, and tools.
+Traditional utility sectors must adapt to survive as the industry moves towards the future, and this includes embracing new methods, 21, standards, plans, and tools.

 7. Shortage of Professional Talent